acrooks2/ClassModels/CSS600Models/BeingGreen/README.md

 **Ajzen, I. (1985)**.
 From intentions to actions: A theory of planned behavior.
 In *Action control* (pp. 11-39).
 Springer, Berlin, Heidelberg.

 ## &nbsp;
-Simplified diagram of Ajzen’s theory of planned behavior.
-The dashed line implies that *perceived behavioral control* (PBC), if correctly perceived, can be actual behavioral control and thus contribute directly to behavior:
+"Simplified diagram of Ajzen’s theory of planned behavior.
+The dashed line implies that *perceived behavioral control* (PBC), if correctly perceived, can be actual behavioral control and thus contribute directly to behavior:"
 ![Simplified diagram](fig1.png)

 Model Logic Flow: